sundvall/sunny-on-code/src/pages/2018-04-06-eslint-prettier-for-atom/index.md

 excerpt: "Code formatting combined with lint-rules in atom works fine, but appear to require a new setup for each project.
 Here is how it is done."
 ---

 # Code assistance and styling
 Atom Code-editor for javascript works well together with eslint configuration.
 Some shortkeys to formatting simplifies the daily work, and unifies the style with other developers.
 When starting a new project, it'd be nice if a default configuration could be used, to speed up an initial testround in new code.
 Since this is not the case, here is the instruction.

-##  current versions...
+##  files and current versions to update ...
 Atom 1.25.1
-linter-eslint version 8.5.1 - the Atom package prettier-atom 0.53.0 - the Atom package
+linter-eslint version 8.5.1 - the Atom package
+prettier-atom 0.53.0 - the Atom package
-Eslint 4.19.1 - the npm package
+Eslint 4.19.1 - the npm package togehter with a list of other packages depending on the configuration of the project.
+.eslintrc
+.editorconfig

 ### install ESlint and set of ESLint rules to the project
-yarn add --dev eslint-config-airbnb or
+yarn add --dev eslint eslint-config-airbnb
-npm install --save-dev eslint-config-airbnb
-This will create the node_modules/eslint-config-airbnb

 ### use package "linter-eslint" for atom and point to the rules
 https://atom.io/packages/linter-eslint